 Chevron cuts 2020 spending, Permian production forecasts

 This is the first indication from an oil major of how sharply it would pull back spending in the Permian field, output from which has helped the United States become the world’s largest oil producer.
-Chevron will cut $2 billion from its Permian spending, from an expected pace of $4 billion to $5 billion per year.
+Numerous other U.S. shale companies have already planned spending cuts, and analysts at Goldman Sachs expect a roughly 35% drop in capital expenditures in 2020.
+Chevron will cut $2 billion from its Permian spending, from an expected pace of about $4 billion per year.

 Earlier this month Chevron had promised to keep its spending in check and return up to $80 billion to shareholders over the next five years.
 "Our focus is on protecting the dividend, prioritizing capital that drives long-term value, and supporting the balance sheet," said Chief Financial Officer Pierre Breber.